BrianGarland/Mutator/README.md

 ### Usage instructions

 1. `ADDLIBLE MUTATOR` (or whatever library you used)
-2. `MTEXAMINE` for each object in your application.
+2. `MTEXAMINE` -- prompt the command.
+It can be run for one/many/all objects in a library
 3. hang tight, there is more to come

 ### License